abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 In the product definitions presented in the previous section worked by *zooming in* into the individual elements of the product and seeing what they can be made of.
 I call this the *low-level* approach.
 This time we will try to do the opposite - be as oblivious to the contents of our sets as possible i.e. instead of zooming in we will *zoom out*, and try to define the product in terms of functions and functional composition.
 Effectively we will be working at a *higher level* of abstraction.

 How can we define products in terms of functions?
-Let's begin with an external diagram, showing the definition of the product.
+To do that, we must first think about *what functions* are there for a given product, and we have two of those - the functions for retrieving the the two elements of the pair (the "getters", so to say) - formally, if we have a set $G$ which is the product of sets $Y$ and $B$, then we should also have functions which give us back the elements of the product, so $G → Y$ and $G → B$.

 ![Product, external diagram](product_external.svg)

-This diagram already contains the first piece of the puzzle: if we have a set $G$ which is the product of sets $Y$ and $B$, then we should also have functions which give us back the elements of the product, so $G → Y$ and $G → B$.

-This definition is not complete, however, because the product of $G$ and $B$ is not the only set for which such functions can be defined.
-For example, a set of triples of $Y \times B \times R$ for any random element $R$ also qualifies.
+This diagram already provides a definition, but not a complete definithon, because the product of $Y$ and $B$ is not the only set for which such functions can be defined.
+For example, a set of triples of $Y \times B \times R$ for any element $R$ also qualifies.
 And if there is a function from $G$ to $B$ then the set $G$ itself meets our condition for being the product, because it is connected to $B$ and to itself.
 And there can be many other such objects.

 ![Product, external diagram](product_candidates.svg)

-So how do we set apart the true product from all those "impostor" products?
-Simple - by using the observation that *they all can be converted to it*, This observation is true, because.
-The pair is nothing more than the sum of its elements.
-And you can always have a function that converts a more complex structure, to a simpler one (we saw an example of this when we covered the functions that convert subsets to their supersets).
+However, all such objects would be *more complex* than the pair objects.
+And for this reason, *they all can be converted to it by a function*, as you can always have a function that converts a more complex structure, to a simpler one (we saw an example of this when we covered the functions that convert subsets to their supersets).

+This observation is true, because the pair is nothing more than the sum of its elements, and so all other objects that encode the pair also contain something else.

 More formally, if we suppose that there is a set $I$ that can serve as an impostor product of sets $B$ and $Y$ i.e. that $I$ is such that there exist two functions, which we will call $b: I → B$ and $y: I → Y$ that allow us to derive elements $B$ and $Y$ from it, then there must also exist a function with the type signature $I → B \times Y$ that converts the impostor from the true product.
 We can be sure that this function exists because $I$ (being an impostor) would contain some extra information other than the information contained in the true pair.
 So given we have functions $b: I → B$ and $y: I → Y$ that function would be $(i) → b(i) \times y(i)$ for each element $i:I$.

 Therefore, we can define the product of $B$ and $Y$ as a set that has functions for deriving $B$ and $Y$, but, more importantly, all other sets that have such functions can be converted to it.
-The second requirement would mean that

 ![Product, external diagram](products_morphisms.svg)

 In category theory, this type of property that a given object might possess (participating in a structure such that all similar objects can be converted to/from it) is called a *universal property*.
 I don't want to go into more detail, as it is a bit early for that now (after all we haven't even defined what category theory is).

 One thing that I like to point out is that this definition (as, by the way, all the previous ones) does not rule out the sets which are isomorphic to the product - when we represents things using universal properties, an isomorphism is the same as equality.

 Sums
 ===

 We will now study a construct that is pretty similar to the product but at the same time is very different.
 Similar because, like the product, it is a relation between two sets which allows you to unite them into one, without erasing their structure.
 But different as it encodes a quite different type of relation - a product encodes an *and*  relation between two sets, while the sum encodes an *or* relation.

-A sum of two sets $B$ and $Y$, denoted $B + Y$ is a set that contains *all elements from the first set combined with all elements from the second one*.
+The sum of two sets $B$ and $Y$, denoted $B + Y$ is a set that contains *all elements from the first set combined with all elements from the second one*.

 ![Sum or coproduct](coproduct.svg)